 In December 1825 a further 31 convicts arrived, as well as a number of women who may have been associated with the detachment.
+A Commissariat Store was built in 1825 (now the Pier Store), and the Back Store was built 1827 (on the site of the Crankmill) which originally held the commissariat granary, then was used as married quarters for soldiers and their families.
 In March 1826, Captain Vance Young Donaldson and the 57th Regiment relieved Turton.
 His orders included the removal of all women, both bond and free.
 Women continued to be excluded until 1829 when officers' wives and families were allowed, but no female convicts.

 Hard labour included work in gangs, in the mills and at quarries.
 By 1833 there were 600 prisoners and 130 troops.
-A series of commandants over the next eight years saw the construction of the Prisoners' Barracks, the Old Military Barracks, the Lumber Yard, the Beach (or Pier) Store and original Commissariat Store (later Crank Mill).
+A series of commandants over the next eight years oversaw the construction of the Prisoners' Barracks, the Old Military Barracks, and the Lumber Yard.
+The Commissariat Store was built in 1835 after a flood inundated the Pier Store in 1934.
+The Crankmill was installed in 1837, on the site of the original Back Store.